goodfr/meteofr/README.md

 ## Quickstart

-A first download of the list of weather stations is required to compute closest active station from given point.
+A first download of the list of weather stations is required to compute closest active at the time station from given point.

 ```python
 from src.meteofr.get_data import get_weather